nkdAgility/NKDAgility.com/site/content/resources/blog/2017/2017-06-21-vsts-sync-migration-tool-update-bugfix/index.md

 ---
 title: VSTS Sync Migration Tool Update and Bugfix
-description: "Discover the latest updates and bug fixes for the VSTS Sync Migration Tool, enhancing your TFS and VSTS experience.
-Streamline your project migrations today!"
+description: Discover the latest updates and bug fixes for the VSTS Sync Migration Tool, enhancing your TFS and VSTS experience.
+Streamline your project migrations today!
 date: 2017-06-21
 creator: Martin Hinshelwood
 id: "11944"